Kerry Blue Terrier

 Choosing the right dog breed is one of the most important decisions a future owner can make.
 The Kerry Blue Terrier is a medium-sized breed belonging to the Terrier group, which shapes much of its daily behavior and needs.
 Here is an honest assessment based on key traits to help you decide if this breed fits your lifestyle.

-Grooming commitment: Grooming needs are moderate at 3/5.
-The Kerry Blue Terrier benefits from brushing 2–3 times per week and occasional professional grooming.
-Shedding is manageable with regular maintenance, and grooming costs average $33–98/month.
-This breed is considered hypoallergenic, producing less dander than average, which may be suitable for allergy sufferers — though no dog is 100% hypoallergenic.
+Grooming commitment: With grooming needs rated 5/5, the Kerry Blue Terrier requires significant coat maintenance.
+Expect to invest time in daily or near-daily brushing, regular professional grooming sessions every 4–8 weeks, and ongoing attention to prevent matting and skin issues.
+Budget $35–84/month for grooming.
+This breed is considered hypoallergenic, producing less dander than average, which may be suitable for allergy sufferers - though no dog is 100% hypoallergenic.

 Ownership Cost Summary